Pylons/pyramid/docs/authorintro.rst

   Each tutorial builds a sample application or implements a set of concepts with a sample; it then describes the application or concepts in terms of the sample.
-You should read the tutorials if you want a guided tour of :mod:`repoze.bfg`.
+You should read the tutorials if you want a guided tour of :mod:`pyramid`.

 :ref:`api_reference`

-  Comprehensive reference material for every public API exposed by :mod:`repoze.bfg`.
+  Comprehensive reference material for every public API exposed by :mod:`pyramid`.
 The API documentation is organized alphabetically by module name.

 :ref:`zcml_reference`

-  Comprehensive reference material for every :term:`ZCML directive` provided by :mod:`repoze.bfg`.
+  Comprehensive reference material for every :term:`ZCML directive` provided by :mod:`pyramid`.
 The ZCML directive documentation is organized alphabetically by directive name.

 .. index::